Yuanbo2020/SoundSCaper/Readme.md

 ## Introduction

-### 1. SounAQnet training steps (Optional)
+### 0. SounAQnet training steps (Optional)

 1\) Dataset preparation

 - Download and place the ARAUS dataset ([ARAUS_repository](https://github.com/ntudsp/araus-dataset-baseline-models/tree/main)) into the [Dataset_all_ARAUS](Dataset_all_ARAUS) directory or the [Dataset_training_validation_test](Dataset_training_validation_test) directory (recommended)

 - Follow the ARAUS steps ([ARAUS_repository](https://github.com/ntudsp/araus-dataset-baseline-models/tree/main)) to generate the raw audio dataset.
 The dataset is about 53 GB, please reserve enough space when preparing the dataset.
+(If it is in WAV, it may be about 132 GB.)

 - Split the raw audio dataset according to the training, validation, and test audio file IDs in the [Dataset_training_validation_test](Dataset_training_validation_test) directory.